Be a Better Grant Assessor

 • Identify what makes a good grant application and how to find this information

-• Develop solutions to dilemmas and choices in grant assessments learning from colleagues in similar positions
+• Develop solutions to dilemmas and choices in Grant assessments learning from colleagues in similar positions

 The session will be a mixture of information, presentations, exercises, talking, listening, and learning from each other, so that you can become a better grant assessor.